antl3x/codeplot/README.md

 ---

+Codeplot is a infinity canvas for data exploration.

-codeplot is a dynamic spatial canvas for data exploration, offering an interactive environment for graphing and visualizing data with Python.
+It is a game-changing tool for data scientists, analysts, and researchers, offering an unparalleled platform for data analysis and visualization.

+With its innovative infinity canvas, users can effortlessly create, manipulate, and explore their data in real-time, utilizing the power of Python.

+Experience a productivity boost—say goodbye to the constraints of traditional scrolling notebooks and embrace a more efficient way to uncover insights in your data.

 Created by [@antl3x](https://github.com/antl3x), [read more](https://antl3x.co/posts/2024-01-25-today-i-decided-to-create-a-tool-that-i-always-wanted/) about its inception.